 Applying for permanent partial disability benefits on your own isn’t always easy.
 It can be confusing and getting a fair rating from a physician might be a challenge for some workers.

-If you sustained a permanent disability due to a work-related injury, the attorneys at Bader Scott Injury Lawyers, in Atlanta can assist you in applying for benefits.
+If you sustained a permanent disability due to a work-related injury, the Atlanta personal injury attorneys at Bader Scott Injury Lawyers, in Atlanta can assist you in applying for benefits.
 Call our legal team today at (404) 888-8888.